-American tenor David Blalock is becoming widely known for his beautiful lyric voice and diverse repertoire.
-In the 2019-20 season, he makes his debut with the Metropolitan Opera as Pong in Turandot and joined Pensacola Opera to sing Don Ottavio in Don Giovanni.
-David also makes his debut with the South Dakota Symphony Orchestra for Messiah, and debuts with the Firelands Symphony Orchestra for a concert of Mozart, Puccini, and Verdi.
+American tenor David Blalock is becoming widely known for his beautiful lyric voice and varied repertoire.
+In the 2019-20 season, he made his debut with the Metropolitan Opera as Pong in Turandot and joined Pensacola Opera to sing Don Ottavio in Don Giovanni.
+David also made his debut with the South Dakota Symphony Orchestra for Messiah, and joined the Firelands Symphony Orchestra for a concert of Mozart, Puccini, and Verdi.
 Scheduled 2020 performances that were cancelled due to COVID-19 include a return to Madison Opera as the title character in Orpheus in the Underworld, a return to Virginia Opera as Frederic in Pirates of Penzance and a reprisal of Count Almaviva in On Site Opera's highly acclaimed production of Paisiello's Barber of Seville at Caramoor.
 Upcoming engagements for Mr. Blalock include a recital with his wife Jeni Houser, produced by Madison Opera, and a return to Virginia Opera as Frederic in Pirates of Penzance.

 Mr. Blalock began the 2018-2019 season as Pelléas in Debussy's Pelléas et Mélisande with West Edge Opera, followed by a return to Virginia Opera as Sam in Street Scene, Alfredo in La Traviata with Arizona Opera, Nemorino in L'elisir d'amore with Piedmont Opera, Mendelssohn's Lobgesang with the Duluth Symphony, and a return to Don Ottavio in Don Giovanni with Opera Hong Kong.
 He also joined Madison Opera for their summer Opera in the Park celebration, a concert of arias and opera highlights.